commit-live-students/fsdse-commit-live/README.md

 * build_model.py tries to solve one of ML problem using two algorithms below:
     * RandomForestClassifier
     * LogisticRegression
-* We will first run test cases present in test folder and see test case outpu.Open terminal and run test command
+* We will first run test cases present in the test folder and see test case output.Open terminal and run test command

         clive test

-* This wil run test cases against build_model.py file.
-Yout test case will fail saying you can improve accuracy even more
+* This will run test cases against the build_model.py file.
+Your test case will fail ans say you can improve accuracy even more
 * Now open build_model.py and change build method to buildLogisticRegression.
 You last line in build_model.py should look like below:

           build = buildLogisticRegression